etnt/mypython/README.md

 ### 9. Type Inference System (type_system.py)
 An educational implementation of the Hindley-Milner type inference system, demonstrating how programming language type systems work.
 Includes polymorphic type inference, unification, and type checking with detailed documentation explaining core concepts.

+### 10. Functional Language Parser (functional_parser.py)
+A shift-reduce parser for a simple functional programming language that supports lambda abstractions, function applications, let bindings, and arithmetic expressions.
+Integrates with the type inference system to provide static typing for parsed expressions.

 ## Requirements

 The programs may require various Python packages.
 Install them using: